VirtualFlyBrain/VFB_2/specs/functional_specs.md

 All results should be sortable, refinable.

-## Starting points, seaching and browsing.
+## Starting points, searching and browsing.

 All content pages are potential landing pages, so users should always be able to search and browse from them.
 Iterative browsing must always be possible: The user must never reach a dead-end page - one with no obvious paths to somewhere else.
 All pages should have multiple internal links to related content to allow for browsing as well as access to mutiple canned queries and an autosuggest search box.
 At any one time, a page displays information about a single focus term.